qmlbook/qmlbook/docs/storage/storage.rst

         });
     }

-Instead of selecting the whole record set we could also use the SQLITE count function like this: ``SELECT COUNT(*) from data where name = "crazy"`` which would return use one row with the amount of rows affected by the select query.
-Otherwise this is common SQL code.
+Instead of selecting the whole recordset we could also use the SQLite count function like this: ``SELECT COUNT(*) from data where name = "crazy"`` which would return use one row with the number of rows affected by the select query.
+Otherwise, this is common SQL code.
 As an additional feature, we use the SQL value binding using the ``?`` in the query.

 Now you can drag the rectangle and when you quit the application the database stores the x/y position and applies it on the next application run.